belka09/nest-first-app/README.md

 Create Message: Send a POST request to /messages with a JSON body containing the content field to create a new message.

 Retrieve Message: Send a GET request to /messages/:id, replacing :id with the ID of the message you wish to retrieve.

-## License

-This project is distributed under the MIT License.
-See the LICENSE file for more information.